Maritime Transport Act 1994

 You could also call this:

-"Rules about papers you need for ships in New Zealand"
+"Rules for ship documents in New Zealand"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.